Virgo (character): Publication history

 The original Virgo first appeared in Avengers #72 (January 1970), and was created by Roy Thomas and Sal Buscema.
 The character subsequently appears in Avengers #120-123 (February–May 1974), Ghost Rider #7 (August 1974), Iron Man #184 (July 1984), and West Coast Avengers #26 (November 1987), in which she is killed.
 Virgo appeared as part of the "Zodiac" entry in the Official Handbook of the Marvel Universe Deluxe Edition #20.

 Fictional character biography

 Virgo (Elaine McLaughlin)

-Elaine McLaughlin is a founding member of the Zodiac, and her base of operations was Denver, Colorado.
+Elaine McLaughlin is one of the founding members of the Zodiac, and her base of operations was Denver, Colorado.
 The Zodiac was infiltrated by Nick Fury, posing as Scorpio; the Zodiac fought the Avengers and escaped.
 Led by Taurus, the Zodiac later attempted to kill all Manhattan residents born under the sign of Gemini as a show of power, but were thwarted by the Avengers.
-Taurus's faction attempted to kill the Zodiac dissident faction, but all twelve leaders were captured by the Avengers.
+Taurus's faction attempted to kill the Zodiac dissident faction, but all 12 leaders were captured by the Avengers.
 A new android version of the Zodiac later appeared, led by Scorpio in a new android body, massacred the human Zodiac, and took over their criminal operations.